-Enabling this function will display the available POST error code on the screen before proceeding to the operating system.
+Enabling this function can show POST error code on the screen before proceeding to operating system.

 3-3 Advanced Chipset Features

 By choosing the [Advanced Chipset Features] option from the CMOS Setup Utility menu (Figure 3-1), the screen below is displayed.
 This sample screen contains the manufacturer's default values for the motherboard.